Hanetsi/Tetris/README.md

 ### "ASAP":

 make game over work again.

 ### LATER:

+rework text, to instead give topleft and downright as percentages of screen?

 fix bug with rotations displacing blocks by 1 to the left